 - Are the tools and resources in place to adequately serve these different markets?

-Just as the nation overall has seen growth in demand for investment services, a traditionally overlooked segment of the market has also shown growth: women.
+Just as the nation has seen overall growth in demand for investment services, female investors are contributing to that growth in demand.

 “More and more women are investing in assets other than gold and real estate.
 This goes to show women are turning into investors.
 About time," said Shweta Jain, certified financial planner, CEO and founder of Investography Pvt.
 Ltd.